The troublesome ten percent

 These are signs which tell you these situations are:

-As you can see from the list below one of the basic problems with these few inner selves members is their lack of integration.
+As you can see from the list below one of the basic problems with these few inner villagers members is their lack of integration.
 This limits their ability to work as a team and adds other complications.

-Characteristics of C type inner selves
+Characteristics of C type inner villagers

 +) thinking up or down, left or right, winner or loser.
 They describe things as: